Please read and familiarise yourself with this page.

 What are the options?

-We have $35 badminton shoes for sale.
+We have badminton shoes for sale.
 We recommend this option as a cheap/entry level solution (possibly the cheapest in Christchurch)!
-They are amazing for any beginner or casual player who only play every now and then.
+They are amazing for any beginner or casual player who plays every now and then.

 Alternatively, if you are more serious about badminton, you can choose to look into in purchasing shoes from brands like Yonex, Victor, ASICS etc who produce great shoes for the badminton court.
 They often come with a price tag of around $150-$250.